BU-Spark/se-bu-passport-arts/README.md

 ```bash
 pod install
 ```
-If there are any issues with version mismatches, delete the 'podfile.lock' file and re-run the same commmand.
+Link to [Troubleshooting](#troubleshooting) for potential errors related to pod install.

 4. Run the application locally
 ```bash
 flutter run
 ```
 Running this command will run the app locally, either via an Android simulator or iOS simulator.
-Ensure that you have either simulators installed and selected before running this command.
+Ensure that you have either simulators installed and selected before running this command. \
+Link to [Troubleshooting](#troubleshooting) for errors with running the app or missing dependencies.

 ### Features
 - **Centralized Section for Events**